arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 }
 ```

-To recover from any errors on a `Either` value we can most conveniently use `getOrElse`, since it allows us to _unwrap_ the `Either` and provide a fallback value.
+To recover from any errors on a `Either` value, we can most conveniently use `getOrElse`, since it allows us to _unwrap_ the `Either` and provide a fallback value.
-The same can be done for the `Raise` based computation by using the `recover` DSL instead.
+The same can be done for the `Raise` based computation using the `recover` DSL instead.

 ```kotlin
 suspend fun example() {